-A lot of effort and information is put out there about what to pack in an expectant mom’s hospital bag (check our out here) but ideally the expectant father will also have a bag ready to go when labor starts.
+A lot of effort and information is put out there about what to pack in an expectant mom’s ( check our out here ) but ideally the expectant father will also have a bag ready to go when I have got you covered with the extensive below. starts.
+If you are wondering

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.